Riacecilia/Recreating-Vue-js-docs/src/content/docs/getting-started/quick-start.md

 #### Step 6: Start the Development Server

-Once dependencies are installed, you can start the development server to see your new Vue.js SPA.
+Once dependencies are installed, you can start the development server to see your new Vue.js Singla Page Application.

 ```bash
 npm run dev